John-bju/SIL-translation-test/README.md

 ### Description
 This repository is for documentation of Scripture App Builder, Reading App Builder, Keyboard App Builder, and Dictionary App Builder.
-It aims to keep a version history of all documents and translate them into several languages via Crowdin translation.
-This repository will also automatically convert, format, and output documentation as the user needs.
+It aims to keep a version history of all documents and translate them into different languages via Crowdin translation.
+This repository will also automatically convert, format, and output documentation.